-- A. The T.H.S.P.A. recognizes the following lifts, which must be taken in the same sequence in all competitions conducted and approved by the T.H.S.P.A. - 1.
-Squat - 2.
+A. The T.H.S.P.A. recognizes the following lifts, which must be taken in the same sequence in all competitions conducted and approved by the T.H.S.P.A.

+- 1. Squat - 2.
 Bench Press - 3.
 Deadlift - B. Each competitor is allowed three attempts on each lift.
 The lifter's best valid attempt on each lift, counts toward his competition total.
 The winner of a category shall be the lifter who achieves the highest total.
 The remaining lifters shall be ranked in descending order of total.
 Lifters failing to achieve a total are eliminated from competition.
 If two or more lifters achieve the same total, the lighter lifter ranks above the heavier lifter. - C. All T.H.S.P.A. competitors at Regional and State competitions must be enrolled in a Texas Education Agency certified high school in the state of Texas, grades 9-12, and must be eligible for competition under the current U.I.L. standards. - D. All competitors must be sponsored and coached by a full time staff member of his school.
 Training for competition is to be done using school facilities and under the direction of the above-mentioned coach.
-Competitors who use private clubs or gyms as their primary training site may be declared ineligible for competition by the T.H.S.P.A.
-Executive Committee.
-Competition in THSPA is restricted to males that meet the age requirements and limitations established by UIL.
-The definition/establishment of gender and age are determined by the athlete's birth certificate.
+Home School students must be attached to the school district in which they reside and work out under the coach of the said district using that school's facilities in order to be eligible to compete in any T.H.S.P.A. competition.
+Competition in T.H.S.P.A. is restricted to males that meet the age requirements and limitations established by UIL.
+The definition of gender and age are determined by the athlete's birth certificate.